PPC Stands For Pay Per Click; A Popular Digital Advertising Method

 - Gives you full control over your monthly advertising spend

-- See substantial growth the same month you launch a campaign
+- You can see substantial growth in the same month you launch a campaign provided you have a well-optimised website with strong written content